Um-Shmum

-The expression has become part of Hebrew street dialect.
+The phrase has become part of Hebrew street dialect, expressing the attitude to any international authority.

 History

 The original expression was uttered as a response to Prime Minister Moshe Sharett, who had stated in the previous cabinet session that if it hadn't been for the UN resolution of 1947, the State of Israel would not have been founded.
 According to Sharett's account in his diary, Ben-Gurion shouted: "Not at all!
 Only the daring of the Jews founded this country, and not some Um-Shmum resolution."